Creamy Feta Dill Spinach Dip with Crispy Zucchini Medallions, 3 points+

 Enjoy as is or take it one step further with this creamy, decadent Feta Dill Spinach Dip!

-When we were originally thinking we were having Feta Cheese Balls, we thought a dipping sauce was a MUST.
+When we were originally thinking we were having Feta Cheese Balls, we thought a dipping sauce was a must.
 We put our brains together and thought about all of our favorite things.

-Who doesn’t LOVE Ranch, Spinach Dip and ummm, CHEESE!
-We combined all three flavors to make this rich dip that is completely LOW-FAT and packed with herbed veggie goodness.
+Who doesn’t love Ranch, Spinach Dip and ummm, cheese!
+We combined all three flavors to make this rich dip that is completely lowfat and packed with herbed veggie goodness.

-CREAMY FETA DILL SPINACH DIP
+CREAMY FETA DILL SPINACH DIP (print it!)

 photo(1)